airfranceklm/masherylocal-adapters/src/main/doc/sidecar_io.md

 - Route to the API origin host selected by Mashery
 - Relay information (for post-processor only)

-A sidecar input is a complex and large (JSON) object that accomodates all those data elements.
+A sidecar input is a complex and large (JSON) object that accommodates all those data elements.
 The section below lists the complete structure a sidecar input can have.

 The implementation strategy at Air France/KLM expects that a sidecar at hand will need only fraction of these data elements.
 For